What are T Levels?

 BTEC’s are also advanced level 3 courses and are equivalent to 3 A-Levels however, they have a shorter work experience period (2 weeks) and are mainly focused on developing key skills during practical sessions in college.

-Both T-Levels and BTECs are the same level and are equal in terms of what you will learn.
+Both T Levels and BTECs are the same level and are equal in terms of what you will learn.
 They are both equally valuable to employers and universities.
 The main difference is the industry placement and work experience you will gain as part of the practical side of the course.

-For both T-Levels and BTECs, you will need to be dedicated, highly focussed and have a good sense of which career you would like to follow.
+For both T Levels and BTECs, you will need to be dedicated, highly focussed and have a good sense of which career you would like to follow.
 Depending on your study style, you can choose whichever programme you feel would suit you more.

-What is the T Level Transition Programme?
+What is a T Level Foundation Year?